David Sloly

 Writing, Boards and Community

 My writing includes Zoom!
-The Faster Way to Make Your Business Idea Happen, featured in The Independent’s Top Ten Business Books, as well as Mash Up!
-How to Use Your Multiple Skills to Give You an Edge, Make Money, and Be Happier, co-authored with Ian Sanders, and Why You Need a Business Story and How to Create It.
-Earlier in my career, I wrote several widely used DJ guides, including Basic DJ Techniques.
+The Faster Way to Make Your Business Idea Happen, featured in The Independent’s Top Ten Business Books, as well as Mash Up!, co-authored with Ian Sanders, Why You Need a Business Story and How to Create It, and earlier DJ guides, including Basic DJ Techniques.